2024 Primrose International Viola Competition

 More information HERE

-Founded in 1979 as the first international competition solely for violists, the Primrose International Viola Competition, named after the 20th century virtuoso William Primrose. is proud of the rich history and legacy it promotes.
+Founded in 1979 as the first international competition solely for violists, the Primrose International Viola Competition, named after the 20th-century viola virtuoso William Primrose, is proud of the rich history and legacy it promotes.
 The American Viola Society (AVS), through an endowment established by memorial contributions made by friends, colleagues, artists, and admirers, has sponsored and organized the competition since 1986.